oroinc/documentation/commerce/admin_guide/config_levels/website.rst

 In OroCommerce, you can configure available system settings on four :ref:`configuration levels <configuration--guide--config-levels>`: system, organization, website, and user.

+.. begin

-On website level, there are a number of options that you can configure specifically for the particular OroCommerce website, but which will not affect system-wide or organization-wide configuration.
+On the website level, there is a number of options that you can configure specifically for the particular OroCommerce website, but which will not affect system-wide or organization-wide configuration.

 .. important:: Website-level configuration settings can fall back to global settings.
 For this, select the **Use System** check box next to the selected option.
 To go back to the default website-level settings, click **Reset** on the top right.

-Two categories of settings are available for configuration at website level:
+Two categories of settings are available for configuration at the website level:

 * System Configuration (General Setup, Integrations)
 * Commerce (Sales)